cjungmann/th/README.md

 with synonym organized but find your perfect work in much less time using **th**.

+The words and relations in this thesaurus are taken from a public-domain [moby thesaurus][4].
+The source consists of lines of related words, the first word in each line is the root or *branch* word, and the remaining words on the line are related *branch* words.
+This thesaurus allows you to switch between showing a list of *branch* words of the requested word, or a list of *root* words that contain the requested word.

 **NOTE:** This project started as a platform for experimenting with the Berkeley Database, various object-oriented ideas in C, portable *makefile* design, and an idea I have about using a collection of